Wednesday, November 23, 2016

 I stared again at the blazing moon.
 "Yeah, so what am I supposed to do about it?
 For one thing, how do you prove that the media controls what we think.
 Most people think they think what they think because they think it."

 Robert slowly shook his wrinkled head.
 "Harry, you are getting more eloquent by the day.
 Must be my influence.
-All you have to do is point out that there are never scandals or exposes about news anchors and reporters.
+All you have to do is point out that there are never widely reported scandals about news anchors and reporters.
 They apparently never steal or commit sexual indiscretions or take bribes or report the news to suit someone.
 When was the last time you read about a reprehensible journalist or reporter?
 Are they not as pure as the driven snow?"

 I looked at Robert for a moment, nodded in acceptance, opened my door, walked in, closed the door, sat on the squishy couch and pondered: